Speech, language and communication needs

 Visual impairment

-Accessibility of books (and other written material) is a problem for many blind and partially sighted people.
+Accessibility of books (and other written material) can represent a barrier for many blind and partially sighted people, and children with a vision impairment.

 There are many organisations which offer services and support for reading, including: